knewjade/tetris-fumen/README.md

   - lock: If true, lock mino after placement
   - mirror: If true, flip field horizontally after placement
   - quiz: If true, comment is in quiz format
   - rise: If true, rise garbage after placement
+* field: Field object on the page before applying operation and flags